 Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

-- Electromagnetism is the fundamental force that governs the interactions between electrically charged particles.
+- Electromagnetism is the fundamental force that explains the interactions between electrically charged particles.

 - Electromagnetism is apparent in the interplay between electric and magnetic fields.

-- Electromagnetism encompasses the observable effects we encounter in everyday life, including the transmission of light by electromagnetic waves.
+- Electromagnetism encompasses the observable effects we encounter daily, including light transmission by photons and electromagnetic waves.

-In terms of everyday experience, interactions between objects are often straightforward to visualise.
+In everyday experience, interactions between objects are often straightforward to visualise.
 We forcefully push open a jammed door or hammer a nail into wood.
 A strong gale can topple a tree, while a gentle summer breeze merely causes leaves to flutter.
 These interactions feel intuitive because we understand what it means when one thing pushes, pulls, or resists another.
-However, at an atomic level, most of these mechanical forces manifest the electromagnetic force.
-The interactions between atoms and molecules within objects are governed by electromagnetism, and it is this underlying reality that explains many of the mechanical forces that shape the world around us.
+However, at an atomic level, most of these mechanical forces are produced by electromagnetic force.
+The interactions between atoms and molecules within objects are governed by electromagnetism, and this underlying reality explains many of the mechanical forces that shape the world around us.

-Electromagnetism also plays a key role in other kinds of everyday actions, such as observing the world around us, turning on a light, cooking with a microwave or induction hob, or changing channels with a TV remote.
+Electromagnetism also plays a key role in other everyday actions, such as visualising the world around us, turning on a light at the stitch, cooking with a microwave or induction hob, or changing channels using a TV remote.

-- Simply looking around involves light waves, a feature of electromagnetism, entering our eyes and triggering chemical reactions that produce signals transmitted to our brain.
+- Simply looking around at the world involves light waves, a feature of electromagnetism, entering our eyes and triggering chemical reactions that produce signals transmitted to our brains.

-- Turning on a light passes an electric current—another phenomenon governed by electromagnetism—through a circuit containing an incandescent filament, a fluorescent gas, or an LED.
+- Switching on a light allows an electric current—another phenomenon governed by electromagnetism—to pass through a circuit containing an incandescent filament, a fluorescent gas, or an LED, each of which produces artificial light.

 - Microwaves and induction hobs both rely on electromagnetic waves.
 Microwaves use specific frequencies of electromagnetic radiation to heat food, while induction hobs use rapidly changing magnetic fields to induce currents in cookware, generating heat.